nog/macaroni/README.md

 `MACKEREL_TARGET`: A target (Mackerel Host or Service) to post metrics. (required)

 - `host:[HostID]` Post a report as host metrics.
 HostID is optional.
-When it is not specified (`MACKEREL_TARGTE=host:`), HostID is determined by mackerel-agent config.
+When it is not specified (`MACKEREL_TARGET=host:`), HostID is determined by mackerel-agent config.
 - `service:[ServiceName]` Post a report as service metrics.
 ServiceName is required.

 When `MACKEREL_TARGET` is empty, Mackerel reporter becomes to disabled.